Background

-CFB Downsview
+Downsview (Toronto)

-Ian Percy and Wayne mentioned that the ceremony at the Officers Mess at CFB Downsview was probably done alphabetically, hence the names below each of the photos.
-Others included Craig Wood who says he “was sworn in at Downsview as well.
+Ian Percy and Wayne Hirlehey mentioned that the ceremony at the Officers Mess at CFB Downsview was probably done alphabetically, hence the names below each of the photos.
+Craig Wood said he “was sworn in at Downsview as well.
 I remember Dave Bannister and Bob Thompson being there.”
+Tom Lawson says “I was with you and Wayne, Craig, this day 50 years ago.
+No photos.
+Jeff Switzer was there, too, I think.
+BGen (Res) Richard Rohmer was our enrolling officer.
+I was awestruck when my Dad went to speak with him afterward, not knowing they had been on the same Spitfire wing in England during WWII.
+Nine days after the enrolment, all hell broke loose, and it has never really settled down completely, has it?”
 Guy Killaby says John Roeterink was there as well.
 Scotty Mills add “I was there Wayne.
 I think there were more of us but we were cut out of that particular picture.
 I have the same pic but it has not weathered the years well.
-I also have a pic of he two of us standing inside the Officer's mess at Downsview on that day.
+I also have a pic of the two of us standing inside the Officer's mess at Downsview on that day.
 I think my parents took it because we knew each other from Cubs and being in Grade 1 together at Martin Grove Gardens PS.
-I tried to get it out of the album to no avail.
 I know Bruce Simpson was there as well, he was in the militia with me in Toronto.”
 Ross Lambert also says “I was at Downsview that fateful day as well.” as was Rich Gimblett “I too was at CFB Toronto (aka “Downsview”) on 01 August.”

 Bill Panter, ian percy, unknown, al raymond, unknown